A community-driven design initiative enhancing tourism in Jamaica Plain through a strategic signage system.

 bringing it all together

-A recommendation board designed to build a network
+A recommendation board to faciliate an already established network

 how was ai used?